 In the first month of The Organize & Refine Your Home Challenge we’ve laying down the building blocks of an organized home.
 So far, we’ve completed our decluttering prep work and put our planning tools & systems into place.
 This week, it’s all about creating a household command center.

 If your home is anything like mine, there’s typically a flurry of activities, paperwork, schedules and household tasks that you’re juggling.
 Creating a household command center to serve as the home base for managing it all has been a lifesaver for me.
 Everyone’s command center will look different, based on the space you have available in your home, how you use the space, and the specific needs of your family.

 My current command center is a bit unconventional, since it actually consists of three separate areas in my kitchen.
-I introduced you to my built-in desk area this summer during the Summer Shred Paper Declutter Challenge.
+I introduced you to my built-in desk area during the Paper Declutter Challenge.

 The desk area contains our inbox for all incoming household papers:

 It’s also where our action file for household papers lives:

 We also keep our household binder in the desk (although I’ve recently relocated it to the back of the action file in order to free up this desk drawer for electronics cords).
 The binder contains all of our handy reference papers.
 You can read more about the specifics of what we keep in the household reference binder here.

 When it’s time to grab a take-out menu or locate a gift card, we open the cupboard above the desk to retrieve them (I use these awesome pantry pockets to keep them organized):

 The second command center area in our home is on the side of our refrigerator and consists of time-sensitive school-related papers for each of my kiddos that I place in magnetic clips in chronological order.
 You can read more about how I organize school papers here.